bpolania/NEAR-Cosmos-SDK/README.md

 2. IBC light client foundation (completed)
 3. IBC Connection and Channel modules (completed)
 4. Integration testing framework (completed)
-5. Production deployment with complete IBC stack
+5. Production deployment with complete IBC stack (completed)
-6. ICS-20 token transfer application implementation
+6. ICS-20 token transfer application implementation (completed)

 The core architecture follows proper Cosmos SDK conventions with all modules unified in a single contract, making this a robust and properly structured Cosmos runtime for NEAR Protocol with cross-chain capabilities.